James-Wilkinson-git/james-wilkinson-tech-test/README.md

 ## Testing

-I executed manual tests as my expertise in testing is lacking and I was running out of time.
-On load the there should be 3 stations populated with drones, and no duplicated.
+I executed manual tests as my expertise in unit testing is an area I am still improving on.
+I however did write some automated tests for the dynamic rendering which you can run above with `npm test`

 Clicking on rent should remove the drone from the station and put it into your rental tray.